-Due to the use of an asset smoothing method, there is approximately \$114 million of deferred investment loss that has not yet been recognized.
+Due to the use of an asset smoothing method, there is approximately \$1.5 billion of deferred investment gain that has not yet been recognized.
 This deferred investment experience will be reflected in the actuarial value of assets over the next few years.